EnterpriseDB/tpa/docs/src/configure-source.md

 You can even combine packaged installations of certain components with source builds of others.
-For example, you can install Postgres from packages and compile pglogical and BDR from source, but package dependencies would prevent installing pglogical from source and BDR from packages.
+For example, you can install Postgres from packages and compile pglogical and PGD from source, but package dependencies would prevent installing pglogical from source and PGD from packages.

 Source builds are meant for use in development, testing, and for support